bunuble/UnitConverter/README.md

 Currently this is only GTK+ 2 but once I get all the functionality that I want this to have, I'll work on porting it over to GKT+3

-I'm not the most experienced with C. If there are any erros (memory leaks that I didn't fix, bad programming style/habit, an easier way for me to do something, etc) don't hesistate to tell me.
+I'm not the most experienced with C. If there are any errors (memory leaks that I didn't fix, bad programming style/habit, an easier way for me to do something,typos, etc) don't hesistate to tell me.
 I want to fix it and learn.

 As of Jun 1, 2016, lb -> kgs and vice versa works but I'll be adding in new units